fossxo/fossxo-gdd/source/technical-design/components-resources-entities.rst

 In addition to environments, there are a other notable resources used by the game.

-The :index:`game resource` provides access to the underlying tic-tac-toe game logic and the last time a move was done on the game.
+The :index:`game logic resource` provides access to the underlying tic-tac-toe game logic and the last time a move was done on the game.
 Helper methods are provided to make tasks such as seeing if it is a given player's turn.
-The game resource is shown in :numref:`uml-game-resource`.
+The game logic resource is shown in :numref:`uml-game-logic-resource`.

-..  _uml-game-resource:
+..  _uml-game-logic-resource:
 ..  uml::
-    :caption: Game resource.
+    :caption: Game logic resource.

     !include rust_types.uml
     hide empty members

-    struct(Game) {
+    struct(GameLogic) {
         + game: ttt::Game
         + last_move_time
         + is_players_move(player) -> bool